- The history of humans’ bonding with animals may date back as far as 10,000 years into the past.

-Companion Pets v.
-Domesticated Animals
+Companion Pets vs Domesticated Animals

 When discussing the history of human-animal bonding and prehistoric pets, we need to set some definitions — because not all domesticated animals are or were pets.

 In the simplest terms, domesticated means trained, but not all trained animals are companions.
 Cattle immediately come to mind — as do camels.
-Pets, on the other hand, are domesticated animals kept for companionship.
+Pets, on the other hand, are domesticated animals for companionship.
 To state it another way: not all domestic animals are pets, but the majority of pets are domesticated.
 Exceptions exist.
 But in those cases, the so-called pet is often illegal.
-To wit, keeping monkeys as pets is not allowed in most states.
+To wit, keeping monkeys as pets is not legal in most states.

 Anthropologists and archeologists are confident that the first domesticated wolves — aka dogs — were work animals that herded sheep, goats, and cattle.
-They didn’t live inside with humans and were likely seen more like slaves, not friends.
+They didn’t live inside with humans and were likely more like slaves, not friends.

-The date that early dogs transitioned from worker to “man’s best friend,” however, is still a matter of debate.
+The date that early dogs transitioned from workers to “man’s best friend,” however, is still a matter of debate.
 As Greger Larson, director of the bio-archeology research network at Oxford University, explained: asking when the first pets landed on the scene is “a bit like asking when did life begin.”
 Larson’s team believes that early humans kept baby animals around.
 However, the researchers also think that people let them loose or ate them upon reaching maturity.